Skip to content

 The guide's position

-Crete's best beaches are not collectible objects.
-They are days with weather, roads, appetite, timing, and return journeys attached.
+Crete's best beaches are days with weather, roads, appetite, timing, and return journeys attached.
 Choose fewer of them, choose them better, and leave room for the less famous water that saves an afternoon.

-The beach is not the island.
-Sometimes it is the reward for having respected it.
+The beach works best as part of the island.
+Sometimes it is the reward for having respected the rest of the day.

 Practical questions